Unleash/unleash/website/docs/sdks/unleash-proxy.md

 ### Verify that the proxy is working

 In order to verify the proxy you can use curl and see that you get a few evaluated feature toggles back.
-Assuming that the proxy is running at port 3000 and that your proxy client key is `some-secret`, you could run this command :
+Assuming that the proxy is running on port 3000 and that your proxy client key is `some-secret`, you could run this command :

 ```bash
 curl http://localhost:3000/proxy -H "Authorization: some-secret"